davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## AsyncLocal\<T\>

 Async locals are a way to store/retrieve ambient state throughout an application.
 This can be a *very* useful alternative to flowing explicit state everywhere, especially through call sites that you do not have much control over.
-While it is powerful it is also dangerous if used incorrectly.
-Async locals are attached to the execution context, which flows *everywhere implicitly* by default.
+While it is powerful, it is also dangerous if used incorrectly.
+Async locals are attached to the execution context which flows *everywhere implicitly*.
 Disabling execution context flow requires use of advanced APIs (typically prefixed with the Unsafe name).
-As such, there's very little control over what will attempt to access these values.
+As such, there's very little control over what code will attempt to access these values.

-If you can avoid async locals, do so, explicitly passing state around or using techniques like inversion of control might be better alternatives to flowing state around an application.
+If you can avoid async locals, do so by explicitly passing state around or using techniques like inversion of control.

 If you cannot avoid it, it's best to make sure that anything put into an async local is:

 1. Not disposable
 2. Immutable/read only/thread safe

 Lets look at 2 examples: